Steve Dodd: Life and career outside acting

-Dodd served in Korea, during a six-year stint in the Australian Army, with the 1st Battalion, Royal Australian Regiment; his service number was 41018.
-Interviewed in May 2011 he indicated that he "was the first Aboriginal to sign up from South Australia to go to Korea".
-A photograph of him in uniform in Korea is amongst images on permanent display at the Australian War Memorial.
 From 1969 to at least 1973 Dodd worked as a guide for Airlines of New South Wales, escorting tours to Uluru and other locations in central Australia.
-Dodd has stated that he demonstrated boomerang and spear-throwing at Expo 70, and at an Olympic Games (though which year is unknown).
+Dodd stated that he demonstrated boomerang and spear-throwing at Expo 70, and at an Olympic Games (though which year is unknown).
 He was also a participant in a re-enactment of Captain James Cook's landing in Australia, as part of the Australian Bicentenary celebrations.
 In 1985, Dodd was living in Manly, New South Wales, having spent fifteen years in Sydney's northern suburbs.
 For the last two decades of his life, Dodd lived at St Georges Basin on the south coast of New South Wales, where he died on 10 November 2014, aged 86.

 Acting career

 Early career

+Dodd's first opportunity to act in Australian film came in 1946, when the actor Chips Rafferty noticed Dodd on the set of The Overlanders – a film set in the northern Australian bush during World War II – and arranged for him to have a minor role.
+Two Aboriginal actors who, unlike Dodd, are credited for their parts in the film, were Henry Murdoch and Clyde Combo, who worked alongside Dodd on later movies like Bitter Springs and Kangaroo.